webdriverio/webdriverio/GOVERNANCE.md

 1. Add the GitHub user to the "WebdriverIO TSC" team
 1. Set the GitHub user to have the "Owner" role for the WebdriverIO organization
+1. Move person from the list of Project Collaborators into the TSC list in [Current Project Team Members](/AUTHORS.md)
 1. Invite to the Gitter TSC chatroom (`webdriverio/TSC`)
 1. Add the TSC member as an admin to WebdriverIO Twitter Account
 1. Add the TSC member to the NPM organization